Travel in Austria

 Golden Quarter (Goldenes Quartier) and Kärntner Strasse – Shopping in the Old City

 What’s better than combining a historical experience with enjoyable shopping!
 In Vienna’s Old City, you can enjoy both worlds at the same time.
-Walking through the ancient streets of Vienna is a wonderful experience in itself, but you can enhance it with a visit to the luxurious shops scattered along the old streets.
-The main shopping streets are Graben, Kohlmarkt, Tuchlauben, and Kärntner Strasse.
+Strolling through its ancient streets is a treat, and you can visit the luxurious shops along Graben, Kohlmarkt, Tuchlauben, and Kärntner Strasse.
 These streets are located around St. Stephen’s Cathedral in the heart of the Old City.
-These ancient streets are bustling with luxurious shops, restaurants, and cafes.
-If you come to the church, you can turn onto Graben Street and walk along it, enjoying the regal atmosphere and ancient buildings.
-Along the street are beautifully designed statues and monuments.
-At the end of the street, you reach a junction, where you should turn left towards Kohlmarkt Street, which leads to St. Michael’s Square (Michaelerplatz) and the Hofburg Palace.
+These historic streets are filled with luxury shops, restaurants, and cafés.
+From the church, walk along Graben Street to enjoy the elegant atmosphere, statues, and monuments.
+At the end, turn left onto Kohlmarkt Street, which leads to St. Michael’s Square (Michaelerplatz) and the Hofburg Palace.
 Another option is to walk along the beautiful Kärntner Strasse, which eventually leads to the magnificent Vienna State Opera House (Wiener Staatsoper).
 This street is also full of shops, cafes, and restaurants.

 Interesting to know: Many shops in these old streets were once Jewish-owned.
 The most well-known shop in the Old City still owned by members of the community is the fur shop Liska.
 It is located right on Graben Street.